 \end{itemize}

 In the following example we demonstrate that the finite sample guarantee (\ref{eq: finite sample guarantee}) holds for a rather simple class of prediction rules.
-That is, we approximate the expected value in (\ref{stochastic programming problem}) by the sum of empirical mean of the objective function $\mathbf{c}^\top \mathbf{x}$ and any positive constant.
+That is, we may approximate the expected costs in (\ref{stochastic programming problem}) by the sum of empirical mean and some positive constants.